aghoshpro/myPhD/README.md

 # myPhD
-Most of the codes during PhD at Umea University, Sweden
+Most of my projects during my PhD in Sweden